-If someone asks you “What kind of flooring do you want?” the first thing that may come to mind is wood look vs. carpet.
-Instead, you should be asking yourself, “What’s beneath the surface?”
-Hardwood, vinyl, tile, and carpet may be the only thing your family and guests see, but where there’s beauty, there’s a subfloor providing support.
+If you’re in the initial stages of deciding what kind of flooring you want, the first thing that probably comes to mind is comparing styles, like wood look vs. carpet.
+But while planning your new floors, an important question to consider is “What’s beneath the surface?”
+Gorgeous new hardwood, vinyl, tile, and carpet will be what your family and guests see, but underneath that beauty is an important, often overlooked component: the subfloor providing integral support to the flooring surface above it.
 What is a subfloor?
 Let’s find out.

 Joists